basshelal/AnimationVectorizer/docs/Structure.md

 * Existing Literature
 * Limitations of the literature that we will attempt to tackle
 * Aims and Objectives
-* Discoveries and results we found after our attempts (Mini Results and Findings)
+* Discoveries and results we found after our attempts
 * Section Signposting

 # Background